broadinstitute/cromwell/docs/developers/Centaur.md

   "failures.0.causedBy": "BetweenKeyboardAndChairException"
 }

+// Optional, the expected cost of running the workflow
+cost: 0.0000

 filesystemcheck: "local" // possible values: "local", "gcs".
 Used in conjunction with outputExpectations to define files we expect to exist after running this workflow.
 outputExpectations: {
     "/path/to/my/output/file1": 1